 Which college is right for me?
 It’s a tough decision for sure: There are nearly 5,000 colleges to choose from, and so many factors to consider — from academics to campus culture, financial aid to alumni networks — at any given college or university.
-So it’s important to use as many research tools at your disposal early in the college application process, so you can narrow your “where to apply” to-do list to just the colleges and universities you think will be a good fit.
+So it’s important to use as many research tools at your disposal early in the college application process, so you can narrow your “where to apply” list to just the colleges and universities you think will be a good fit.

-High school students and parents can use these research-intensive college reporting sites to compare the factors they consider most important (e.g., college price, academic excellence, on-time graduation rates, job placement rates, etc.).
+High school students and parents can use research-intensive college reporting sites to compare the factors they consider most important, such as college price, academic excellence, on-time graduation rates, and job placement rates.

 When starting your preliminary college fit research, set up a spreadsheet or chart with the following guidelines:

 - Which factors of a given college do I consider most important?

 - How do the colleges I’m considering rank for those factors?

 - How do the colleges I’m considering compare to each other, based on what’s important to me?